 - The bounce error look up tool is cool, but my bounce isn’t in there?

 Ooh, then we would love your help!
 The original internet gurus created a system to understand when emails did not make it to intended recipients.
 The list of potential ways for email to be deterred does change.

 - What do the numbers mean in my bounce email message?
 What is a bounce code?

 The numbers mean something!
 Numbers follow the same pattern written as X.Y.Z or XYZ.
 The first placement (X) is specific to whether it is a temporary or permanent problem.
 The second and third numbers is specific to the error type.
 For instance, a 5.1.1 means this.

 - My ISP or mail provider has different bounce error descriptions than you, which one do I use?

 Great question!
 Use both!
 You should consider all information about the problem.
 We think our explanations are great but some ISPs/mail providers have nuances to the codes, meaning that the errors behave differently within their environment, and therefore could be helpful to you.
-In those cases, we would love to hear from you so that we can update our information as well.
-You can give feedback here.

 - Why is there advertising in the message?